cngroves/senml-bto/draft-groves-core-senml-bto.md

 SenML {{I-D.ietf-core-senml}} defines a base time attribute and time value which is used to determine the time when a value is recorded.
-In some applications a SenML package will contain a series of records related to a constant sample time interval, e.g. once every 60 seconds.
+In some applications a SenML pack will contain a series of records related to a constant sample time interval, e.g. once every 60 seconds.
 This means that the time attribute will be required for each record.
 This document defines a new “time offset” base attribute that allows a